Skip to Content

 Steps:

-• Spread pepper seeds out on a plate so few are touching one another
+• Spread pepper seeds out in an even layer on a plate

-• Aim a small fan at the seeds on low if humidity is high
+• If humidity is hight, aim a small fan at the seeds

 • Jostle the seeds daily, careful not to mix up different seed varieties